MiguelCastillo/Brackets-InteractiveLinter/plugins/README.md

 ## Plugin anatomy and authoring

 Plugins are automatically loaded and registered by interactive linter by reading the content of `default` and `dev` directories.
 Internally in interactive linter, plugins are loaded as requirejs [packages](http://requirejs.org/docs/api.html#packages).
-So, you need a directory which is used as the name of the plugin, and a `main.js` which is the entry point to your code.
+So, you need a directory which is used as the name of the plugin, and a `main.js` which is the entry point to your plugin code.

+> Plugins execute in a web worker, so you need to be mindful of what features are available in a web worker environment.

 The most basic main.js looks like this: